Finding Your Academic(Thesis) Advisor

-In our program, students are required to enter the laboratory for research work under the guidance of the supervisor during the study period.
+In our program, students are required to enter the laboratory for research work under the guidance of the advisor during the study period.
 You have to approach a professor for the research supervision.
-The topic of the thesis must get the approval of the supervisor.
-The roles of a thesis advisor include helping students set their thesis topic, providing necessary resources for conducting research, and monitoring students’ progress.
-Therefore, it is important to seek a thesis advisor who can help individual student achieve their goals.
-The program office will not help to assign or designate advisors to you.
-You have to find the advisor by yourself.
-Usually, we will encourage students to approach the potential professors once they decide to apply to our program.
+The topic of the thesis must get the approval of the advisor.
+The roles of an advisor include helping students set their thesis topic, providing necessary resources for conducting research, and monitoring students’ progress.
+Therefore, it is important to seek an advisor who can help individual student achieve their goals.

 Here are some steps you can take to find a suitable advisor: